Working in the middle is tough.

 Working hard and helping others has gotten you this far in your career, but now, new skills are required in order to keep advancing.

-“Often people find themselves taking on more work and trying to play the middle man between the competing priorities that exist within the organizational structure,” says Lisa Sinclair, senior faculty and global portfolio manager for CCL’s Leadership Development Program (LDP)®.
+“Often people find themselves taking on more work and trying to play the middle man between the competing priorities that exist within the organizational structure,” says Lisa Sinclair, senior faculty who has managed our flagship Leadership Development Program (LDP)® for years.